 Are exits easily and immediately openable?
 Yes Do fire exits open in direction of escape where necessary?
 N/A Are escape routes unobstructed and safe to use?
-Minor Defects Are there reasonable measures for the evacuation of disabled people?
+No Are there reasonable measures for the evacuation of disabled people?
 Yes

-No specific occupancy risk identified.
-Tenants are a typical cross section of public and would include visitors and contractors.
-It is assumed occupants are capable of using the means of escape, unaided to reach a place of ultimate safety.
+Tenants are presumed to be a typical cross section of the public and could include visitors and contractors.
+It is assumed that all occupants and visitors are capable of using the means of escape unaided to reach a place of ultimate safety.